 HFA sites may implement enhancements to the model, as long as those enhancements do not compromise the site’s fidelity to the model as established in the HFA Best Practice Standards (rev. 2018).
 For example, some sites have included clinical staff to address substance abuse and depression.
 Any adaptations or proposed changes that compromise the site’s fidelity to the HFA model require a formal adaptation request, and any approval of such are the sole discretion of the HFA National Office and PCA America.

 The information contained on this page was last updated in April 2020.
 Recommended further reading lists the sources for this information.
-In addition, the HFA National Office reviewed the information contained in this profile for accuracy on February 13, 2020.
+In addition, the HFA National Office reviewed the information contained in this profile for accuracy in February 2020.
 HomVEE reserves the right to edit the profile for clarity and consistency.